-Lewis Caleb Beck (1789-1853),the earliest contributor to the museum's collections, accumulated a large number of fascinating botanical, entomological and mineralogical collections during his tenure at Rutgers University.
+Lewis Caleb Beck (1789-1853), the earliest contributor to the museum's collections, accumulated a large number of fascinating botanical, entomological and mineralogical collections during his tenure at Rutgers University.
 Many of his specimens and are still in the Rutgers collections and his minerals became the core collection of the Rutgers Scientific School when it was established by George Cook in the 1850s.
-One of his noteworthy contributions is the fossilized dinosaur trackway, which shows footprints of what is believed to belong to the carnivorous Grallator, displayed at the museum's entrance.

 Beck was born in Schenectady, NY, and achieved his Bachelor's degree at Union College in 1817.
 Interestingly, despite his notable status as the first geology professor at Rutgers and in this museum's history, he was never formally trained in geology.
 Instead, Beck went on to study medicine at the College of Physicians and Surgeons (now part of Columbia University).
 After practicing as a physician in St. Louis for a year, he began his career in academia when he took a position as a botany professor at Rensselaer Polytechnic Institute, later supplementing this with a similar professorial position at the Vermont Academy of Science.